MicrosoftDocs/learn/learn-pr/azure/identify-threats-with-azure-security-center/includes/2-security-center-tiers.md

 ## Microsoft Defender for Cloud plans

-The Defender for Cloud plans extend the capabilities of the free plan to workloads running in private and other public clouds.
+The Defender for Cloud plans extends the capabilities of the free plan to workloads running in private and other public clouds.
 These plans provide unified security management and threat protection across all your hybrid cloud workloads.

-The Defender for Cloud plans add advanced threat detection capabilities, using analytics and machine learning to identify attacks and zero-day exploits.
+The plans add advanced threat detection capabilities, using analytics and machine learning to identify attacks and zero-day exploits.
 They can also use access and application controls to reduce exposure to network attacks and malware.

 Turning on the enhanced security features for your Defender for Cloud subscription enables the following features: